 The Golden Rule for all players: The principle of Strict Liability

 If there is one such thing as the Golden Rule in Anti-Doping it would be the Principle of Strict Liability.

 It is your ultimate responsibility to know what enters your body.

-In case of a positive doping control it will be your burden to proof how the prohibited substance entered your body.
+In case of a positive doping control, it will be your burden to prove how the prohibited substance entered your body.
 Therefore, you should always know what you eat, what supplements you use and what medication you take.